sourslaw/02_Professional_Portfolio/README.md

-# 02 Professional Portfolio
+# Scott Lawan Professional Portfolio

 ## Description

-- This is a webpage for Scott Lawan.
+- This is a professional portfolio webpage for the web developer Scott Lawan

 ![alt text](assets/images/screenshot.png)